wa-tl-ok/Sum-on-rectangle/README.md

 ! x1 y1 x2 y2 X - add the number X to each cell of the rectangle with corners at points A(x1, y1) and B(x2, y2).

 ? x1 y1 x2 y2 - find the sum of numbers under a rectangle with corners at points A(x1, y1) and B(x2, y2).

+Quick search for the sum of numbers under a rectangle with changes using 2D Segment Tree

 Please note that push notifications cannot be used directly.
 Compared to a one-dimensional Segment Tree, it is impossible to push and stack segments.